February 05, 2024

 Lager is a beer style fermented and conditioned at low temperatures, typically between 44–55°F (7–13°C).
 This cold fermentation allows for the development of a clean and balanced flavor profile, which distinguishes lagers from ales.
 To create the perfect lager, the choice of yeast is paramount, as it significantly influences the final flavor and aroma of the beer.

-Let’s explore the options Fermentis is offering to play with this trendy style:
+Let’s explore the options Fermentis is offering to play with this style:

-- Flavor Profile: Known for producing clean and neutral flavors, allowing the malt and hop characteristics to shine.
-Ideal for a wide range of lager styles, including Pilsners, Helles, and more.
+- Flavor Profile: Produces clean and neutral flavors, allowing malt and hop characteristics to shine.
+Ideal for Pilsner, Helles, and more.

-- Attenuation: SafLager W-34/70 has a good attenuation without going too far in the sugar consumptions, resulting in a balanced and slightly malty beer.
+- Attenuation: Good attenuation without going too far in sugar consumption, resulting in a balanced, slightly malty beer.

 SafLager S-23: The Crisp Contender

-- Flavor Profile: Produces a clean, crisp, and refreshing lager with slightly more esters and floral notes compared to SafLager W-34/70.
-Often used for Pilsners and Helles.
+- Flavor Profile: Clean, crisp, and refreshing with slightly more esters and floral notes compared to W-34/70.

-- Attenuation: SafLager S-23 has good attenuation, resulting in a drier finish.
+- Attenuation: Good attenuation, resulting in a drier finish.

 SafLager S-189: The Malt Embracer and Hop Enhancer

-- Flavor Profile: This versatile yeast enhances malt character in your beer and has the capacity to boost hop aromas, making them more detectable in the final beer.
-It's a top choice not only for Märzen and Bocks but also for hoppy forward lager styles like New Zealand Pilsner and India Pale Lager.
+- Flavor Profile: Enhances malt character and can boost hop aromas, making them more detectable in the final beer.
+Great for Märzen, Bock, New Zealand Pilsner, and India Pale Lager.

-- Fermentation Temperature: SafBrew™ LD-20 can ferment well in large range of temperature.
-You’ll achieve your fermentation without problems between 54 and 68°F (12-20°C).
+- Fermentation Temperature: Ferments well across a large range.
+You’ll achieve fermentation without problems between 54–68°F (12–20°C).

 Choosing the Right Lager Yeast